matthewlefler/devcade-onboard-ui-revamp/onboard/godot-frontend/OnboardREADME.md

 If you use Visual Studio or VSCode use tabs as spacing because opening the scripts in the Godot script editor will auto format the files to use tabs anyway

+If you are creating a new GUI refer to the readme at onboard/godot-frontend/GUIs/CreatingAGuiREADME.md

 ## docs
 There are three main scripts for the onboard system
 * Client.cs